OlaHPH/ex1/h3-Hash.md

 * OWHF is central to modern cryptography
 * HF has been used in Computer Science for a long time.
 * HF is a mathematical function where you convert a variable-length input string (pre-image) into fixed-length output string (hash value).
-* HF is many-to-one (??? - further explanation needed), we cannot use them to determine 2 strings are equal, but can use them to get a reasonable assumption of accuracy.
+* HF is many-to-one, we cannot use them to determine 2 strings are equal, but can use them to get a reasonable assumption of accuracy.
-* OWFH works in one way so pre-image -> hash value, NOT hash value -> pre-image, OWFH is collision-free (??? further explanation needed)
+* OWFH works in one way so pre-image -> hash value, NOT hash value -> pre-image, OWFH is collision-free
 * Example: HF with public key is used usually in financial transactions, asking someone to provide the correct hash value to release an amount of money from account
 * MAC (message authentication code) or DAC (data authentication code) = OWHF + secret key with hash value  = f(preimage, key)
 * with MAC/DAC - only someone with the KEY can verify the hash value